capocasa/limdb/README.md

 ```
 That's it.
 If you just need to quickly save some data, you can stop reading here and start programming.

+You can go much deeper though- convenient transactions, read/write derived from code, all Nim data types except `ref`, a convenient initialization syntaxes to initialize multiple databases and transactions that span them.

 [API Documentation](https://capocasa.github.io/limdb/limdb.html)